 All of these new tactics emerged in World War I and began to mature in thought and practice in the 30s.
 However they continued to evolve and these theories were truly tested in the 40s in World War II.

 The evolution of flight continued with the advent of jet aircraft.
 Finally the sound barrier was broken ushering in a new era of flight.
 The space program and the ability to fly higher brought new challenges.
 Speed, altitude and aerial refueling became the norms but stealth would be the next technological leap in aviation.

 Flight technology and tactics contine to evolve and the Army Air Corps Library and Museum salutes all the persons who served in the Air Corps, Army Air Forces and the early USAF; the pioneers to the current group of airmen.

 Do you have items such as papers, photos, uniforms, gear and other artifacts?
-We would be interested; please Contact Us
+Read more about Supporting the AALCM.

 We need help with transcribing data.
 Unit histories, personnel rosters and group records to digital.
 Want to help?
 Contact Us